Nakerdev/envios-canarios/README.md

 To run the WebAppApi for devel propouse you should go to `/src/WebApp` directory and run the following command: `docker-compose up --force-recreate`

-If the command finished successfuly the Api is running in `http://127.0.0.1:5000`
+If the command finished successfuly, the Api is running in `http://127.0.0.1:5000`

+### Documentation

+The Api documentation is created following the OpenApi specification (OAS3), you can view it using the following route: `http://127.0.0.1:5000/_doc`.

+**The Api documentations is only available in a development enviroment.**

 #### Database